-Graduate students who have not registered for courses at Augsburg University for two or more semesters, must apply for readmission through the Registrar's Office to resume attendance.
+Graduate students who have not registered for courses at Augsburg University for two or more semesters must apply for readmission through the Registrar's Office to resume attendance.
 Students who have attended other institutions during their absence from Augsburg must have an official transcript sent from each institution to the Registrar's Office.
-Returning students do not pay the application fee.